Biden campaign planning a media blitz during GOP debate

 The first debate of the Republican presidential primary is set for Wednesday and will be hosted by Fox News.
 It is not yet known if front-runner former President Trump will attend.

-Biden campaign co-chair Cedric Richmond and DNC chair Jaime Harrison will host a press conference to pre-butt the debate, and they will have other officials on the ground in Milwaukee to meet with local leaders and key constituencies, according to the official.
+Biden campaign co-Chair Cedric Richmond and DNC Chair Jaime Harrison will host a press conference in a prepared rebuttal to the debate, and they will have other officials on the ground in Milwaukee to meet with local leaders and key constituencies, according to the official.

-Additionally, the campaign will have “an aggressive war room run jointly by the Biden-Harris campaign and the DNC” in D.C. that will respond to Republican candidates’ comments to hold them “accountable for the extreme MAGA views” they “espouse from the debate stage.”
+Additionally, the campaign will have “an aggressive war room run jointly by the Biden-Harris campaign and the DNC” in Washington, D.C., that will respond to Republican candidates’ comments to hold them “accountable for the extreme MAGA views” they “espouse from the debate stage.”

 “We know Americans are mobilized against the MAGA agenda, and this serves as a perfect opportunity to energize and activate the Biden-Harris coalition well ahead of the general election,” the official said.

 Ahead of the debate, Harrison will hold Black voter engagement events in Milwaukee, including an event specifically focused on engaging with Black men.
-He will also attend an event with women voters in Waukesha and engage youth voters in Madison.
+While in Wisconsin, he will also attend an event with women voters in Waukesha and engage youth voters in Madison.

 “Next week’s Republican debate will put on display just how extreme and out of touch the Republican candidates are with the American people.
 That’s why we’re using the debate as an opportunity to activate and energize our supporters, as well as expand support for the Biden-Harris ticket and our agenda for the middle class and protecting Americans’ freedoms,” Biden campaign manager Julie Chavez Rodriguez said in a statement.